AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/writing_your_own_rules.rst

 Unit rules are functions that take an analysis unit and return a list of objects containing a message and a location.
-They're meant to be ultimately flexible, and fullfill the needs that boolean rules can't fullfill, as for example:
+They're meant to be ultimately flexible, and fulfill the needs that boolean rules can't fulfill, for example:

 - Customizing messages.
 - Having a non 1 to 1 relationship between messages and nodes.